CHOOSE YOUR ALLEGIANCE.

 and QUESTS

-We have some simple guidelines in order to ensure the NEOQuest missions aspects of the event run as smoothly as possible.
+We have some simple guidelines in order to ensure the NEOQuest mission aspects of the event run as smoothly as possible.
 Failure to comply with any of these rules, whether or not attendees are aware of them, can lead to expulsion from the event with no refund.
 (We’ve outlined the rules in a downloadable/printable PDF here.)

 THE NEOBAND